Don't forget to complete our questionnaire

 Taxation

 You should always research local taxation and reporting requirements in advance of starting to operate your business in order to ensure that you pay the right amounts of money to the authorities at the right time.
 Make detailed inquiries about import-export duty, sales tax in your new country and VAT from the Customs and Excise Department.
 This can be as simple as sending an email to the local tax department or researching on the internet.
 Consider hiring a local accountant to help you with the process and ensure that you strictly adhere to all reporting requirements.
-Full details of taxation policies of your chosen destination can be found in each city guide.
+Full details of taxation policies of your chosen destination can be found in each of our international relocation guides.